Lizzy Rose: Dangerous women

 Rose's essay "Exposing Trauma: the post-surgery selfie" was included in the book, Dangerous Women: fifty reflections on power, women and identity by Jo Shaw, Ben Fletcher-Watson and Abrisham Ahmadzadeh.

 Exhibitions

 Things I have learned the hard way - retrospective (2023)

 A retrospective month-long exhibition of Rose's work (31 March - 23 April 2023) was held across multiple venues in Margate - at Crate, Limbo, Well Projects and Turner Contemporary - alongside a live event at the ICA in London, live streamed by Wysing Broadcasts.

 An online outreach programme invited hospitalised and housebound artists to share their work and stories.

 The time of our lives (2024)

 Rose's work was featured as part of the Drawing Room exhibition, 'The Time Of Our Lives'.
 The Time of Our Lives focuses on the pioneering drawing practices of women artists and their impact on feminist activism from the 1980s until today.
-It runs until 21 April 2024.